alexa/ask-sdk-controls/doc/userGuide.md

 Every system act comprises:

-1. a name that describes its general meaning
+1. A name that describes its general meaning.
-2. a payload of data that further specifies its precise meaning
+2. A payload of data that further specifies its precise meaning.
-3. a reference to a specific control.
+3. A reference to a specific control.

 These three components, `(name, payload, control)`, should together fully describe the meaning of a `SystemAct` instance.